VladisCrafter/Create-IDLX/README.md

 </details>

-Lastly, there's a new hover-on button that displays all the abovementioned.
+Lastly, there's a new hover-on button that displays a Placeholders Usage Guide tooltip containing all the abovementioned.

 <details open> <summary></summary>